footballhead/pre-ablo/decomp/storm/README.md

 ### make_storm_def.py

-This runs dumpbin on storm.dll and massage the output to produce a base .DEF.
+This runs dumpbin on storm.dll and massages the output to produce a base .DEF.
 It does not include name-decoration!

 You shouldn't need to run this.
 The .DEF included in this repo has manual